 NexiGo Aurora Pro MKII Laser TV with 100" Fresnel ALR Screen and 3D Glasses, 4K Tri-Color Laser UST Projector, Dynamic Iris & Laser Dimming, 0.21:1 Throw Ratio, Dolby Vision, Dolby Atmos, HDR10+ - Home Projectors

 Bottom Line: NexiGo Aurora Pro MKII is the better choice.
-Offers Native 4K resolution and an included ALR screen for a complete package.
+This projector offers a compelling package with native 4K resolution and a highly convenient 0.

 Key Differences